-EXPECTATION: Chapter implements the Delta Upsilon Associate Member Education Program (modifications can be made if facilitating a virtual experience, however, educational content must remain in virtual program).
+EXPECTATION: Chapter demonstrates implementation of the Delta Upsilon Associate Member Education Program by including at least 75% of the program's learning outcomes in the chapter's program.
+(Note: Modifications can be made if facilitating a virtual experience or when adjusting the length due to University requirements, but all educational content must remain.)